 Public transport in Kuwait

-Kuwait’s public transport system is not well developed, consisting of buses and taxis.
-The majority of residents therefore use their own vehicles for getting around.
-There is no railway system in Kuwait, although the government has plans to develop a railway and metro system in the near future.
+Kuwait’s public transport system is limited and largely consists of buses and taxis.
+There is no railway system in Kuwait, although the government has plans to develop a railway and metro system.

 There is an established bus network in Kuwait, with services operated by CityBus and the Kuwait Public Transport Company.
-Buses operate along set routes (according to a numbered system shared by both companies) around Kuwait City, but schedules can be erratic.
-Services also run to destinations outside of Kuwait, including Saudi Arabia.
+Buses operate along set routes around Kuwait City, but schedules can be erratic and unreliable.

 Taxis are widely available in Kuwait.
-They are usually quite affordable and therefore popular among the expat community.
+Thanks to their affordability, they are popular among the expat community.

-Taxis can easily be hailed from the street, although expats should be aware that a number of unofficial taxis are in operation in Kuwait; these can easily overcharge unsuspecting passengers.
+Taxis can easily be hailed from the street, although expats should be aware that unofficial taxis are in operation in Kuwait, which tend to overcharge unsuspecting passengers.

 Air travel in Kuwait

-As a tiny Gulf country, domestic air travel is not really possible and there is only one major airport in Kuwait City, the Kuwait International Airport.
-The national carrier, Kuwait Airways, offers daily flights to regional and international destinations, while a number of other international operators, including British Airways, Emirates and Lufthansa, also offer services to and from Kuwait.
+As a tiny Gulf country, domestic air travel is not an option and there is only one major airport in Kuwait City, the Kuwait International Airport.
+The national carrier, Kuwait Airways, offers daily flights to regional and international destinations, while several other international operators, including British Airways, Emirates and Lufthansa, also offer services to and from Kuwait.